carlossg/croc-hunter-jenkinsx/flagger/README.md

 Update the `values.yaml` section `canary.service.hosts` with the hostname for your aplication.

-Optional: Create a `ServiceEntry` to allow traffic to the Google metadata api to display the region

-    kubectl create -f ../istio/google-api.yaml

 ## Grafana Dashboard

     kubectl --namespace istio-system port-forward deploy/flagger-grafana 3000

 Access it at [http://localhost:3000](http://localhost:3000) using admin/admin
-Go to the `canary-analysis` dashboard and select
+Go to the `Istio Canary` dashboard and select

 * namespace: `jx-production`
 * primary: `jx-production-croc-hunter-jenkinsx-primary`